ofirattia/bgu-ci-cd-seminar/README.md

 2. Extract it to a dedicated folder
 3. Open the CMD (Administartor Mode ), access the nexus folder under bin via the CMD and execute the following command to start the server - ```nexus /run```
 4. default credentials are admin and admin123
-5. Server will run on port 8081
+5. Server will run on port 8081, if you still face issues you can go to here: https://help.sonatype.com/learning/repository-manager-3/first-time-installation-and-setup/lesson-1%3A--installing-and-starting-nexus-repository-manager

 ## Github